 You can choose from numerous majors and minors or specializations, consult with highly capable and esteemed faculty and advisors, and use facilities that are at par with the most innovative colleges out there!

-In all these laid back vibe, these top employers ensure a decent median income for employees and most residents.
+In all these laid-back vibes, these top employers ensure a decent median income for employees and most residents.

 Explore the 20 Northern Colleges Giving You That Small-Town Feel

-After all, living among the rural community while working in getting a degree in a college town is a healthier choice for college students than living in the sea of strangers in the big city.
+After all, living in a rural community while working to get a degree in a college town is a healthier choice for college students than living in a sea of strangers in a big city.

-Feel the sweet and warm hospitality of the locals and students of a small college town in these 20 Northern College with a Small-Town Feel.
+Feel the sweet and warm hospitality of the locals and students of a small college town in these 20 Northern Colleges with a Small-Town Feel.